lucifer7875/Mapbox-Gl-and-D3.js-Example/README.md

 Data provided by [Natural Earth](http://www.naturalearthdata.com/).
     <p>
-      you have node 16 vesion if you are doing npm install
+      you have node 16 vesion if you are doing <strong>npm install</strong>
     </p>